 - 8 cloves of garlic – left in their skins and crushed

-- Place the mutton pieces in a large bowl and mix in the turmeric, black pepper, Kashmiri chilli powder, garlic and ginger paste, lime juice and salt.
+- Place the mutton/lamb pieces in a large bowl and mix in the turmeric, black pepper, Kashmiri chilli powder, garlic and ginger paste, lime juice and salt.
 Allow to marinate for about 30 minutes for best results or just go straight to cooking.

 - Heat the oil in a large wok or pan over medium high heat.
-When the oil begins to bubble, add the curry leaves, cardamom pods, cloves, peppercorns, dried chillies, coriander seeds and bay leaves.
+When the oil begins to bubble, add the curry leaves, cardamom pods, cloves, dried chillies, coriander seeds and bay leaves.

 - Fry for about two minutes, stirring the spices so that they cook evenly and then add the chopped onions and the crushed garlic and ginger and fry for about 5 minutes or until the onions are soft and translucent.

 - Now add the marinated mutton/lamb and stir it into the other ingredients.
 Allow it to brown for a couple of minutes and then add just enough water or meat stock to cover.
 Bring to a simmer and cover the pan to cook until tender.
 This should take about 30 minutes but don’t rush it.
 The meat is ready when it’s tender.